Professor Steve Fotios

 - Fotios S & Uttley J (2018) Illuminance required to detect a pavement obstacle of critical size.
 Lighting Research and Technology, 50(3), 390-404.
 View this article in WRRO

 - Uttley & Fotios S (2017) The effect of ambient light condition on road traffic collisions involving pedestrians on pedestrian crossings.
 Accident Analysis & Prevention, 108, 189-200.
 View this article in WRRO

 - Uttley & Fotios S (2017) Using the daylight savings clock change to show ambient light conditions significantly influence active travel.
 Journal of Environmental Psychology, 53, 1-10.
 View this article in WRRO

-- Fotios S, Qasem H, Cheal C & uttley J (2017) A pilot study of road lighting, cycle lighting and obstacle detection.
-Lighting Research and Technology, 49(5), 586-602.
+- Fotios S, Qasem H, Cheal C & Uttley J (2017) A pilot study of road lighting, cycle lighting and obstacle detection.
+Lighting Research & Technology, 49(5), 586-602.
 View this article in WRRO

 - Uttley J, Fotios S & Cheal C (2017) Effect of illuminance and spectrum on peripheral obstacle detection by pedestrians.
 Lighting Research & Technology, 49(2), 211-227.
 View this article in WRRO

 - Fotios S (2016) A revised Kruithof graph based on empirical data.
 LEUKOS - Journal of Illuminating Engineering Society of North America, 13(1), 3-17.
 View this article in WRRO